 Start by watching the video walkthrough below.

 We recommend importing your exchanges first.
-The first thing you'll want to do is make sure you have your passwords and devices for Two-Factor Authentication.
+Start with making sure you have your passwords and devices for Two-Factor Authentication.
 Some sites do 2FA with SMS, some with Google Authenticator, and some with Authy - you would have set this up when you set up the account with the exchange.
 To import your exchanges, you will click the "Imports" tab at the top of the page, select "Add Account", and navigate to the exchanges you wish to import from our list of exchanges.
 Don't see your exchange on the list?
 We will cover how to import those later in this article.

 Once all of your exchanges have been completely and correctly imported, you can move onto your wallets.
 To import your wallets, you will click on the "Imports" tab, "Add Account", and navigate to the wallets tab on the far right.